Corporate Bond Mutual Funds

 Corporate bond funds are debt fund schemes that invest predominantly in corporate bonds or NCDs.
 SEBI mandates these funds to invest at least 80% of their corpus in high-rated corporate bonds.
 Investment in high-quality instruments relatively lowers their credit risk compared to other debt funds schemes.

-Who Should Invest in Corporate Bond Funds?
+Who Should Invest In Corporate Bond Mutual Funds?

-Features of Corporate Bond Funds
+Features of Corporate Bond Mutual Funds

 Below are some of the features of corporate bond funds.